EddieBreeg/data-struct/README.md

 # data-struct

 structLib is essentially a module which contains the _Struct_ class.
-This class is specifically aimed at making your life easier when working with JSON-like objects (meaning nested _dict_ / _list_ objects)
+This class specifically aims at making your life easier when working with JSON-like objects (meaning nested _dict_ / _list_ objects)

 ## Installation